RossEcho/Omni/README.md

 run the code, recording 5 secs. might be a bit slow due to the model response speed

-For more details on implementation and usage, refer to the documentation within this repository.
+the future

+working on complex tasks and better recognition.